riley-martine/tools/README.md

 ### backupfull.sh
 In development, list of rsync excludes directories.

+### biotext
+In dev, bottom terminal for reading in biology. shh!

+Two row terminal.
+Only for xfce but can be adapted. bottom of the screen, always on top.

 ### getinstalled.sh
 With a filesystem.manifest, show all the packages installed not in it.